 I’m happiest when I’m helping people.
-Helping disabled people have a voice and find ways to live their lives as independently as possible, with the right support system to make that happen.
+Helping older people and disabled people have a voice and find ways to live their lives as independently as possible, with the right support system to make that happen.
 It’s been my career for over 37 years, doing various roles as a nurse, home care worker and social worker to name a few and all within the health and care sector.

 I could talk endlessly about the values of independent living.
 My job as an Assessor with the ILF (Independent Living Fund) means I come into daily contact with disabled adults who use their direct payments and independent living funds to employ their own personal assistants (PA).

 Many of my clients speak about the benefits of having their own personalised assistance and the challenges of being an employer, for example, keeping up-to-date with paperwork and recruiting a PA.
 In many instants I provide advice, information and signposting to enable disabled people to continue to employ their PAs knowing help is available as required.